zhemao/zhemao.github.com/index.markdown

 My name is Zhehao Mao, but everyone calls me Howie.
 I am a computer engineering major in the School of Engineering and Applied Science at Columbia University.
-I grew up in Charleston, SC, but reside in New York City during the school year.
+I grew up in Charleston, SC, but now reside in New York City and Long Island.
 Computer programming and electronics are my main hobbies, as well as my calling in life.
 I am proficient in Python, C, C++, and Java and familiar with Ruby, Perl and Javascript.
 You can find some of my code on [Github](https://github.com/zhemao)